shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

     - knowledge extraction, paraphrase and implication relations;
 ```

-Text and document classification involves **normalizing functions based on frequency and punctuation of words (i.e. the measure of _tfidf_)**, including discrete features like `0`, `1`-valued functions.
-Documents are represented as numeric vectors, with separate classes forming independent clusters.
-Classical pattern recognition techniques are used to assign new documents to appropriate classes.
-A simple Bayesian approach assumes each class generates independent feature values, with the highest-performing class selected.
-A common generative model of real-valued features allows feature interactions, treating known members as multivariate normal random variables.

-**Sequence Markers**  - play a crucial role in text classification, as they influence the classification of neighboring words.
-For instance, the presence of "don't" in a sentence might favor classifying "fish" as a verb, which in turn would favor "like" as a preposition.
-This cascading influence motivates generative sequence models like HMMs.
-For POS tagging, a large training corpus can estimate the probability of the next POS word, "emitting," and "emission" for most words in the text.
-Correlation algorithms, forward and backward, can be used to derive possible tags for each word at position _i_, which may be more useful for high-level processing.
+**TF-IDF Normalization:**
+In text classification, one common technique for normalizing word frequencies is TF-IDF (Term Frequency-Inverse Document Frequency).
+TF-IDF assigns weights to words based on their frequency in the document and their rarity across the entire corpus.
+Preprocessing steps such as removing stop words and punctuation are often applied before calculating TF-IDF scores to improve accuracy.

+**Bayesian Approach:**
+A simple Bayesian approach to text classification assumes that each class generates independent feature values.
+The probability of observing a set of features given a class is modeled, and the class with the highest posterior probability is selected.
+While independence assumptions are commonly made between features, more sophisticated models can capture feature interactions for improved classification accuracy.

+**Sequence Models and HMMs:**
+Sequence markers play a crucial role in text classification by influencing the classification of neighboring words.
+Generative sequence models like Hidden Markov Models (HMMs) are used to capture these dependencies.
+For tasks such as part-of-speech (POS) tagging, HMMs estimate the probability of observing a sequence of POS tags given a sequence of words, allowing for more accurate classification.

+**Annotation Limitations:**
-**Annotation Limitations** - classification of selected words or phrases involves a block of words or phrases in the context, rather than the entire block of text.
-Features are chosen based on the target word or phrase's characteristics and its relation to its context.
-The same supervised learning and classification methods can be applied.
-However, large training corpora may be difficult to build, especially in statistical word disambiguation tasks, where thousands of words can be used in a single corpus.
-As a result, annotations are usually limited to a few polysemous words.
+Building large training corpora for word disambiguation tasks can be challenging, especially for polysemous words.
+Annotations are often limited to a block of words or phrases in the context, rather than the entire text block.
+Features are chosen based on the target word or phrase's characteristics and its relation to its context, and supervised learning and classification methods are applied accordingly.

+**kNN Method and Decision Trees:**
-**The K-Nearest Neighbor (kNN) Method** - is a non-discriminative method that assigns a vector space of unknowns to the text or document of the class most prevalent among its k nearest neighbors.
-It is nonparametric and does not rely on parameter estimation. **Decision trees**, another non-parametric non-discriminative method, use information theoretic techniques to select classes and branches, providing insight into important features.
-However, decision trees tend to converge to a non-global optimum, which can be mitigated by decision forests.
+The k-Nearest Neighbor (kNN) method assigns class labels based on the majority vote of the k nearest neighbors in the feature space.
+Decision trees use information theoretic techniques to select classes and branches, providing insight into important features.
+While decision trees tend to converge to a non-global optimum, this limitation can be mitigated by decision forests.

-Each method has advantages and disadvantages, depending on parameter selection and probabilistic model development.
-Traditional discriminative approaches partition clusters, such as **perceptrons** linearly determine class membership and can learn incrementally with more training data.

-**MaxEnt**, also known as polynomial logistic regression, and continuous features.
-MaxEnt uses binary values given a linguistic input and a function of possible classes.
-Continuous features, supervised or unsupervised discretization methods, and training data are used to determine the frequency of features.
-This discriminative method uses a log-linear model, which is now common in many NLP tasks.
-MaxEnt typically provides better classification performance and can be useful in further computations.
+**MaxEnt (Logistic Regression) and SVM:**

-**The Support Vector Machine (SVM) Approach** - is a crucial method in statistical natural language processing (NLP).
-It allows for the distinction of arbitrary class configurations by projecting original class vectors into a higher-dimensional space where the classes are linearly divisible.
-This method is mediated by a *kernel function*, which measures similarity between pairs of vectors.
-However, it does not expand the classification criteria, and classification criteria are obtained from a training corpus.
-MaxEnt classifiers are faster to train and often provide satisfactory accuracy.
+MaxEnt models, also known as Maximum Entropy models or polynomial logistic regression, handle continuous features and provide a flexible framework for classification.
+Support Vector Machines (SVMs) allow for the distinction of arbitrary class configurations by projecting original class vectors into a higher-dimensional space where classes are linearly divisible.
+SVMs are mediated by a kernel function, which measures similarity between pairs of vectors, but they do not expand the classification criteria.

+In summary, each method for text classification has its advantages and disadvantages, depending on factors such as parameter selection, probabilistic model development, and the characteristics of the dataset.
+Understanding the strengths and weaknesses of each method is crucial for selecting the most appropriate technique for a given NLP task.

+---

+This structured approach provides a clearer understanding of the various aspects of text classification and their applications in natural language processing.

 ### Extending to Large Language Models and Deep Neural Networks in the 20th Century